As of July 2019, I’ve officially been self-employed longer than I’ve held down a full-time job.

 100%.
 I’m still here 1.5 years later.
 My friend Shauna has been doing it for over 2 years.
 My friend-in-my-head and idol Kat Boogaard has been freelancing for 5 years.
 It is possible to make a living from freelancing… if you are committed to doing the work.

-So now that I’ve gone through the FAQs, some of you might have some more questions.
+So now that I’ve gone through this freelance FAQ, some of you might have some more questions.
 Maybe you’re wondering…

 - What’s the best way to reach out to old colleagues when I’m starting?